jdgarrison1898/api-lambda-integration-terraform/README.md

 After successfully deploying, the URL of your API endpoint will appear in your Terraform Cloud workspace runs or terminal output if running local.

-Use this URL to send a request with json ex.
+Use this URL to send a POST request with json ex.
 ```
 curl YOUR_ENDPOINT_URL \
 -d '{"id": "1234", "message": "Hello World"}'